Fiona Middleton: Casting

 Following a guest appearance in fellow British soap Emmerdale, sixteen year old actress Angela Griffin successfully auditioned for the role of hairdresser Fiona.
-Singer Melanie Brown also auditioned for the role, before joining the Spice Girls.
+Singer Mel B also auditioned for the role, before joining the Spice Girls.
 Griffin was initially contracted for a two-week guest appearance as Denise Osborne's (Denise Black) assistant.
-She made her first appearance as Fiona on 14 December 1992, becoming the show's second black character to be introduced.
+She made her first appearance as Fiona on 14 December 1992, becoming the show's second regular black character to be introduced.
 Of her early days in the show, Griffin stated "I feel as if I've been lucky, I've been gradually introduced into the programme and have had a chance to get used to everything, whereas some actors come into Coronation Street and get thrown in at the deep end straight away."

 Griffin was initially sceptical that the part would lead to much, but the audience reacted well to the character and her role within the show was increased.
 Shortly after, Griffin gave up her studies due to her new workload.
 Griffin never expected Fiona to become a central character in the series and presumed producers would keep her around for a short time.
 Her brother also joked that she was originally a glorified on-set extra, which Griffin believed helped her remain grounded in her early years.